CCDirectLink/crosscode-re-docs/animation-sheet.md

 1, 2, 4, 6, 8, and 16.

-A rough reference on what the directions mean is provided in `ig.getDirectionVel`, but you may need graphing paper.
+A rough reference on what the directions mean is provided in `ig.getDirectionVel`.

+The most important one, the 8-direction version, has direction 0 be upwards, and then goes clockwise 45 degrees for each direction.

 # Format Notes for Single-Dir and Multi-Dir Animations